 | Haiti | Critical | Gang control of Port-au-Prince, kidnapping, state collapse, humanitarian crisis |

-How to Use This Map
+How Do You Use This Map?

 Click any country name to read the full safety guide with:

-- Region-by-region safety breakdown — not just a country-level rating
+- Region-by-region safety breakdown, not just a country-level rating

-- Current security conditions — updated with real-time local intelligence
+- Current security conditions, updated with real-time local intelligence

-- Duty of care checklists — for NGOs, mining, oil & gas, and logistics companies
+- Duty of care checklists for NGOs, mining, oil & gas, and logistics companies

 These assessments are operational, not touristic.
 A country rated "Moderate" can still be a challenging operating environment for teams deploying staff, assets, or running supply chains.
 The detailed guides provide the granularity that operations teams need.

-What Makes Region Alert Different from Travel Advisory Maps
+What Makes Region Alert Different from Travel Advisory Maps?

 Government travel advisories (State Department, FCDO, DFAT) update infrequently and cover countries at the broadest level.
 Region Alert provides: